mc7h/ansible-playdock/README.md

 # ansible-playdock

-A playground to in which to learn and practice Ansible safely.
+A place in which to learn and practice Ansible safely.

 ## Pre-requisites